The Mathis Laboratory

 The Research Laboratory of Dr. Keisa Williams Mathis

-The overall goal of the Mathis Laboratory is to determine mechanisms involved in the pathogenesis of hypertension and renal injury.
+The overall aim of the Mathis Laboratory is to investigate mechanisms involved in the pathogenesis of hypertension and renal injury.
 A strength of the lab is the study of both new and established neuro-immune mechanisms that may contribute to the development and maintenance of hypertension.
 Our lab utilizes the novel disease model, systemic lupus erythematosus (SLE) or lupus, to study the links between the nervous system, immune system/inflammation, and the kidney/blood pressure regulation.
-We are confident that studies in our lab will lead to a better understanding of both hypertension AND lupus.
+We are confident that studies in our lab will lead to a better understanding of hypertension, lupus, and other chronic inflammatory diseases.

-The Mathis Laboratory is a part of the Institute for Cardiovascular and Metabolic Disease at the University of North Texas Health Science Center.
+The Mathis Laboratory is a part of the Department of Physiology and Anatomy at the University of North Texas Health Science Center.